Music Glossary A

 Administration Rights

-Administrative rights are the right to control who uses/exploits a work, where and when they use/exploit it, and ultimately how they use/exploit the work, subject to compulsory licenses (Section 115 of the Copyright Act).
+Administration rights are the right to control who uses/exploits a work, where and when they use/exploit it, and ultimately how they use/exploit the work, subject to compulsory licenses (Section 115 of the Copyright Act).

-Additionally, administrative rights are the right to determine any consideration regarding the use/exploitation of the song, subject to compulsory licenses, and the right to collect any income generated by the use/exploitation of the song.
+Additionally, administration rights are the right to determine any consideration regarding the use/exploitation of the song, subject to compulsory licenses, and the right to collect any income generated by the use/exploitation of the song.

 ADSR